Jacques7103/HCI_Restaurant_2J/README.md

 drinks.html = Page that contain the menu of sides and drinks that are availaible in our store

-style.css = CSS file that are used for home.html
+style.css = CSS file that is use for home.html

-stylef.css = CSS file that are used for foods.html
+stylef.css = CSS file that is use for foods.html

-styled.css = CSS file that are used for drinks.html
+styled.css = CSS file that is use for drinks.html

+Background.jpg = The photo that is use for foods.html and drinks.html background image

+Logo.png = The logo that is use in our home.html page

+Restaurant-photo.jpg = The photo that is use for home.html background image